rbelo/rbelo.github.io/_includes/publications.markdown

 <!-- ### Digital Platforms and Media -->

+_Optimal Electricity Imbalance Pricing for the Emerging Penetration of Renewable and Low-Cost Technologies_, with Yashar Ghiassi, Mohammed Reza and Derek Bunn _Manufacturing and Service Operations Management (accepted)_.

-_Effects of Explicit Sponsorship Disclosure on User Engagement in Social Media Influencer Marketing_, with Zike Cao, _MIS Quarterly (accepted)_
+_Effects of Explicit Sponsorship Disclosure on User Engagement in Social Media Influencer Marketing_, with Zike Cao, _MIS Quarterly (accepted)_.

 [_Incentive Misalignments in Programmatic Advertising: Evidence from a Randomized  Field Experiment_](https://pubsonline.informs.org/doi/10.1287/mnsc.2022.4438), with Thomas Frick and Rahul Telang, _Management Science_, 2023.